Christmas turkey, fruitcake rocket to space station

 The launch was delayed a day when NASA discovered that the food for the mouse-tronauts was moldy.
 More food had to be rushed in from California.

 Just two days earlier, three astronauts arrived at the space station to join the three already there.
-The crew included two Americans, two Russians and one German.
-It also included one Canadian.
+The crew included two Americans, two Russians, one German and one Canadian.
 The newest residents will remain on board for six months, while the others will return to Earth on Dec.
 20.

 SpaceX has been making station deliveries for NASA since 2012.
 The private company expects to start launching station crews next year.